po-gl/po-gl.github.io/index.md

 layout: page
 ---

-Hello, I'm a software developer, graduate student, and CS research assistant at Idaho State University.
+I'm a software developer, graduate student, and CS research assistant at Idaho State University.
 I subscribe to the idea of treating code as a craft.

 I have been an author for four published research [papers]({% link publications.md %}).
 The topic of the research is constrained models for sequence generation and falls into the field of computational creativity and intelligence.